 He went on to explain, “We put the information out there and then people do what they want with it.
 You can injure or kill yourself with any bike or any vehicle really, doesn’t mean we can tell you how to build one.”
 Say what?
 Frederic, the article needs to explain that the “information” voids warranties and encourages bicycles to be operated in ways their manufacturers never intended.

-Finally, Frederic dismissed my statement that “I wouldn’t be surprised if electrek hasn’t already received a cease-and-desist letter or a retraction request.”
+Finally, Frederic dismissed my statement that “I would be surprised if electrek hasn’t already received a cease-and-desist letter or a retraction request.”
 The original story was updated today removing the Mongoose bikes at the request of Mongoose attorneys.